Nanoscience, physics and chemistry of advanced materials

 Mature Student - Supplementary Application FormRead the information about how to apply as a mature student, then select the link below to complete the TCD Supplementary Application Form for mature students.

 - Nanoscience, Physics and Chemistry of Advanced Materials, 4 Year(s) Full Time, Closing Date: 30/JUN/2014

 - Nanoscience, Physics and Chemistry of Advanced Materials, Closing Date: 01/JUN/2014

 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.

 What is Nanoscience and Advanced materials?

-The ability to create new technologies or devices would not be possible without the use of advanced materials.
-Energy is an important issue for any new device, and making devices smaller approaching the nano-scale can reduce the energy cost, while increasing speed.
-These nanostructures or nanodevices can behave in surprising ways which are not like miniaturised versions of the macroscopic devices.
-Ultimately this behaviour is explicable by quantum mechanics but new methods of fabricating or interacting with such nanostructures is what nanoscience is all about, ideally to the benefit of technology and to people.
-Nanoscience incorporates applications in photonics, medical diagnostics, ultra-fast electronics and many other areas which in addition use advanced materials.
-Advanced materials include superconductors, polymers, lasers and optoelectronics and they can be found in applications ranging from computers and electronics, to telecommunications and broadcasting, to airlines and healthcare.
+The ability to create new technologies or devices would not be possible without advanced materials at the nano-scale.
+Energy is an important issue for any new device, and making devices smaller approaching the nano-scale can reduce energy cost, while increasing speed.
+These nanostructures or nanodevices may behave in surprising ways, unlike miniaturised versions of the macroscopic devices.
+Ultimately this behaviour is explicable by quantum mechanics but new methods of fabricating or interacting with such nanostructures is what nanoscience is all about, ideally to the benefit of both technology and society.
+Nanoscience incorporates applications in energy, photonics, medical diagnostics, ultra-fast electronics and many other areas that, in addition, use advanced materials.
+Advanced materials include superconductors, polymers, lasers and optoelectronics, which can be found in applications ranging from computers and electronics, to telecommunications and broadcasting, to airlines and healthcare.